FAIRmat-NFDI/pynxtools/docs/how-tos/validate-nexus-file.md

 punx validate [-h] [--report REPORT] infile
 ```

-"validate" is tells the program, that we want to validate a file
+"validate" tells the program that we want to validate a file

 "[-h]" tells the program to show the help message

-"[--report REPORT]" tells the program, what findings should be reported.
+"[--report REPORT]" tells the program what findings should be reported.
 This is done by replacing REPORT with ={COMMENT,ERROR,NOTE,OK,TODO,UNUSED,WARN}

 [Official docs](<https://punx.readthedocs.io/en/latest/validate.html#validate>)